 Preparing Your Vehicle To Tow

-In part five of our series of educational articles we will help you understand and prepare yourself and your tow vehicle for your first trip with your new trailer, and provide you with the necessary information to arrive on pickup day with confidence that everything will be a smooth and stress-free experience.
-In this article we will go over the additional optional equipment you may wish to have installed on your tow vehicle to enhance your towing experience and improve safety.
+In this series of educational articles we will help you understand and prepare yourself and your tow vehicle for your first trip with your new trailer, and provide you with the necessary information to arrive on pickup day with confidence that everything will be a smooth and stress-free experience.
+In this article we will go over the electrical connection required for your new teardrop trailer.